Reviews Communities Blog FAQ Services Contact

 You use equity from your current home to fund the down payment and closing costs on the new home, then repay the bridge when your sale closes or you refinance.
 You should expect an interest-only short-term loan, higher rates than conventional, and a defined exit plan.

-What credit score and equity do you need for a bridge loan?
+What credit score and equity do you need for a bridge loan in San Diego?

 You generally want a 680 to 700+ FICO and at least 25 to 30 percent equity in your current home.
 Lenders often cap combined loan-to-value around 70 to 75 percent.
 You should also show reserves and a clear path to repay at sale or via refinance.

-Does this approach apply to Poway and University City too?
+Does the bridge loan approach for downsizers apply to Poway and University City too?

 Yes.
 You should use the same steps in Poway and University City.
 Inventory and HOA profiles differ, but the bridge structure, pre-underwriting, and exit planning are identical.
 You should adjust timelines to reflect each area’s days on market and appraisal turn times.

-Should you sell first or buy first when downsizing?
+Should you sell first or buy first when downsizing in San Diego?

 If you can qualify and have equity, buying first with a bridge loan lets you shop calmly and avoid temporary housing.
 If your equity is tight, selling first reduces risk.
 You should model both options, then pick the one that protects your timeline and stress level.

-What are typical costs and rates for bridge loans in 2026?
+What are typical costs and rates for bridge loans in San Diego in 2026?

 You should expect interest-only rates that are higher than conventional by several points, plus 1 to 2 points in fees and standard closing costs.
 Holding the bridge for a few months often keeps total cost around 1 to 3 percent of loan amount, depending on terms.